Quickstart Tutorial

 Start with a GET request to confirm your credentials are working.
 Replace username and secret values in the code below.

-Curl is used in the examples, but go to the endpoint's documentation to get snippets in different languages.
+Curl is used in the examples, but go to the documentation (link below the examples) to get snippets in different languages.

 curl -H "Authorization: ApiKey username:secret" -H "Content-Type: application/json" -X GET https://eu-api.legalesign.com/api/v1/group/